decretist/Dissertation/Chapter3/chapter3.md

-Pennington has noted that "Gratian may have had an atelier of assistants,"[@pennington_biography_2018, 362] but that observation suggests that the nature of the collaboration between Gratian and those Pennington conceives of as his assistant needs to be examined more closely.
+Pennington has noted that "Gratian may have had an atelier of assistants,"[@pennington_biography_2018, 362] but that observation suggests that the nature of the collaboration between Gratian and those Pennington conceives of as his assistants needs to be examined closely.
 What substantive intellectual contributions, if any, did Gratian's collaborators make to the project?[^59] There are a number of indications, discussed in the previous chapter, that the *Decretum* outgrew the ability of a single author to effectively